Land Rover Discovery Sport PHEV running costs

 Company-car tax is where the biggest running-costs savings can be achieved by choosing the P300e plug-in hybrid Discovery Sport over a purely petrol or diesel-engined alternative.
 Regular road tax, insurance and maintenance will be similar or slightly higher; combined with a higher list price, this means the car isn't a "no-brainer" for private buyers, but they're not expected to make up a large proportion of Discovery Sport hybrid customers.

 There are potential savings on fuel to be made for anyone running a plug-in hybrid, of course, but it's those doing regular short urban journeys, with the ability to top up the car's batteries every evening at home, who'll see the most benefit.
 For regular long-distance motorway runs, the mild-hybrid diesel Discovery Sport is still a better bet.

 Insurance ratings for the Discovery Sport hybrid start at 39 for the entry-level R-Dynamic S model, rising slightly to 41 for the R-Dynamic SE and 42 for the range-topping R-Dynamic HSE.
 That's significantly more than for a non-premium rival like the Ford Kuga Plug-In Hybrid (groups 19-21), but about equivalent to the BMW X3 hybrid's group 38-39 ratings.

-A standard three-year/60,000-mile warranty applies to all new Land Rovers sold, which is broadly equivalent to the cover you get on rival models from Lexus, Volvo or the premium German brands.
+A standard three-year/60,000-mile warranty applies to all new Land Rovers sold, which is similar to the level of cover you get on rival models from Volvo or any of the premium German brands.